lara-martin/interactive-fiction-class/homeworks/plan-and-write/plan-and-write.md

 ## What to do
 ### Getting Started
-Like in the last homework, you will be using a [Python notebook]({{page.materials[0].url}}), but instead of using OpenAI's suite of models, we're going to use Mistral AI's Mistral 7B model [via HuggingFace🤗](https://huggingface.co/docs/transformers/v4.57.1/model_doc/mistral).
+Like in the last homework, you will be using a [Python notebook]({{page.materials[0].url}}), but instead of using OpenAI's suite of models, we're going to use Mistral AI's [Mistral 7B model](https://arxiv.org/abs/2310.06825).
 Again, you can run in your local environment or upload it to [Google Colab](https://colab.research.google.com/) or [DeepNote](https://deepnote.com/) to do the assignment online.

 <!--
 <div class="alert alert-info">